 The power and passion that gives to this frantic jealous makes you shudder”.

-Upcoming engagements include, soloist tenor part Verdi’s Requiem in Queensland Performing Arts Brisbane Australia, as Pinkerton (Madama Butterfly) in Sydney Opera House Australia, double role as Guido Bardi (Tragedia Fiorentina) and during the same night, as Canio (Pagliacci) at Teatro de Oviedo in Spain.
+In 2019 Mr Torre sang Ramírez (La fanciulla del west) in Bellas Artes, was soloist tenor part Verdi’s Requiem in Queensland Performing Arts Brisbane Australia, Pinkerton (Madama Butterfly) in Sydney Opera House Australia, double role as Guido Bardi (Tragedia Fiorentina) and during the same night, as Canio (Pagliacci) at Teatro de Oviedo in Spain with great success as a Debute in Spain.

 Modern way of enriching 'La Boheme'